British PM admits ‘hard facts’ in Brexit trade deal

 The plan would keep close ties but allow Britain “to innovate, to set our own agenda, to make our own laws and to do ambitious free trade deals around the world”, he said on Twitter.

-However, opposition Labour leader Jeremy Corbyn accused the government of presiding over “20 wasted months.”
+However, opposition Labor leader Jeremy Corbyn accused the government of presiding over “20 wasted months.”

 “Theresa May has again failed to bring clarity to the negotiations — and worryingly, she admitted that her approach will reduce our access to European markets,” he wrote on Twitter.